 The Coordinator is responsible for international public tenders for upgrade projects, regardless of whether these are new works or upgrades.
 Tenders for the construction and execution of upgrades for existing facilities will be awarded depending on the VI proposal.
 The company awarded the contract will be paid by the owner of these facilities.
 On the other hand, new projects are awarded to the bidder offering the lowest VATT.
 The upgrade project owner will receive VATT comprised of the corresponding AVI and COMA, in which AVI will be determined considering the awarded VI, which will remain in force for five tariff setting periods of four years each.
-In the case of new projects, VATT resulting from the tender will constitute compensation and will be applied for the five tariff setting periods.
+In the case of new projects, VATT resulting periods.
 Following the aforementioned five tariff setting periods, upgrades and new works will start to be considered as existing facilities for the purpose of valuation and remuneration, with a tariff revision conducted once every four years.